RedHatRanger/RHCE9Vagrant/rhce-practice-questions/12_vault_yml_(EASY).md

 ```
 Instructions:

 ﻿12.
-Create a variable file vault.yml and that file should contain variable and its value.
+Create an encrypted variable file vault.yml and that file should contain variable and its value.

   pw_developer is value Iamdev
   pw_manager is value Iammgr